 Giraffe Heroes Zimbabwe was launched in 2014 with the purpose of moving more and more citizens of that country to “stick their necks out” for the common good, and to give them tools to succeed.
 The organization joins similar groups launched over the last four years in India, Nepal, Kenya, Sierra Leone, Singapore and Egypt.
 Although completely independent, all are inspired by the work of the Giraffe Heroes Project in the USA.

-Giraffe Heroes Zimbabwe Director Terry Mutsvanga has just returned from two months of studies and visits in the US, culminating in a meeting with Pres.
+Giraffe Heroes Zimbabwe Director Terry Mutsvanga is back from two months of studies and visits in the US, culminating in a meeting with Pres.
 Obama last August.
 He was in the US as winner of a prestigious Mandela Washington Fellowship, the flagship program of US President Obama’s Young African Leaders Initiative.
 YALI empowers young people through academic coursework, leadership training, and networking.

 Farai Maguwu, the very first Zimbabwean Giraffe Hero, is sticking his neck way out to protest corruption and injustice in the diamond industry in Zimbabwe and indeed all of Africa.
 HIs brave action names names and is a strong blow to those leaders who favor their own pockets over the good of their people.
 Read the full story here.